 By Ayesha Rascoe and Roberta Rampton

-"However, long-term cooling of the reactors and the pools is essential during this period, and has not been adequately restored to date, to the best of my knowledge," Peter Lyons of the department's Office of Nuclear Energy said at a Senate energy committee hearing.
+"However, long-term cooling of the reactors and the pools is essential during this period, and has not been adequately restored to date, to the best of my knowledge," Lyons told lawmakers.

-Senators at the hearing pressed the operations manager of the U.S. nuclear safety regulator about whether changes need to be made in the wake of the disaster.
+With the full impact of the nuclear crisis not yet known, senators at the hearing pressed the operations manager of the U.S. nuclear safety regulator about whether changes need to be made for U.S. plants.

 Bill Borchardt of the Nuclear Regulatory Commission said it's too soon to draw any conclusions, but said the regulator would take any immediate steps it deems necessary to boost safety, and not wait until plants go through the relicensing process.

-(Reporting by Ayesha Rascoe and Roberta Rampton; Editing by Lisa Shumaker)
+(Reporting by Ayesha Rascoe and Roberta Rampton; Editing by Lisa Shumaker and Sofina Mirza-Reid)